 Pumpkin Chocolate Chip Muffins

-These dense Pumpkin muffins use canned pumpkin, spices and are loaded with mini chocolate chips.
-They can be made any time of year, but are especially good during the fall.
+This dense Pumpkin chocolate chip muffins recipe uses canned pumpkin, spices and are loaded with mini chocolate chips.
+They can be made any time of year, but are especially good during the fall!

 - 4 eggs